benber86/curve-blog/content/posts/good-sandwiches/index.md

   align-items: center;
   justify-content: flex-end;
 }
+.transaction-gas-etherscan {
+  display: flex;
+  justify-content: space-between;
+  align-items: center;
+  width: 100%;
+  margin-top: 5px;
+  padding-top: 5px;
+}

+.transaction-gas {
+  font-size: 10px;
+  color: #666;
+  flex-grow: 1;
+}

+.etherscan-link {
+  display: flex;
+  align-items: center;
+}

+.etherscan-icon {
+  width: 16px;
+  height: 16px;
+  margin-left: 10px;
+}
 </style>

 <script src="../../js/good-sandwiches/sandwich-diagram.js"></script>

+Three out of the four traders who swapped in the same block were selling TERMINUS for WETH, each causing significant price drops in a pool that had then a bit over $100k of liquidity.
+By being sandwiched, however, the victim's transaction is moved before all these selling trades and gets executed with a price of 5.59.
+If no sandwich had occured, the victim would instead be placed last due to low gas and priority fee settings.
+The price in this position would then be 5.31, well below the victim's minimum acceptable price of 5.588, resulting in the transaction reverting.

 # Prevalence of Execution Guaranteeing Sandwiches

+Curve vs UniV2
+Methodology

+# Datasets

+Either JSON or sqlite db

+- Curve sandwiches
+- UniV2 sandwiches

+# Draft Notes (to delete)
 ---------------

 We also have different prices at each steps (expressing the price of $y$ in units of $x$):